juliogomez/docker_cheatsheet/README.md

     networks:
       webnet:

-Deploy the app in your swarm:
+Deploy the service in your swarm:

     docker stack deploy -c docker-compose.yml getstartedlab